ktekinay/Xojo-TOML/README.md

 Some of those tests were disabled because this parser is more tolerant than the spec when it comes to end-of-line characters.
 In practice, this should make no real-world difference.

+Similarly, some tests will fail on Windows because of end-of-line normalization, i.e., a "\n" was normalized into a CR+LF for testing purposes.
+This is not an actual failure.

 ## Comments and Contributions

 All contributions to this project will be gratefully considered.
 Fork this repo to your own, then submit your changes via a Pull Request.